 At the University of Maryland, the Panhellenic Association (PHA) is one of four Greek councils.
 PHA has 16 unique nationally recognized sorority chapters on campus.
 Governed by the National Panhellenic Council (NPC), PHA strives to promote and exhibit values such as philanthropy, service, community, leadership, and education.
 I am proud to be a member of this community, which has empowered me and given me valuable appreciation for the women surrounding me.

 I have found that, as a member of the PHA community for three years now, Greek life has made a ginormous school feel much more intimate and personal to me.
-I was worried about making friends and avoiding feeling like just another number in a school of 30,000, but the tight-knit nature of the PHA community has made me feel at home and comfortable with myself.
+I was worried about finding community or feeling like just another number in a school of 30,000, but the tight-knit nature of the PHA community has made me feel at home and allowed me to grow as a friend, student, and leader.
 By stepping out of my initial comfort zone and choosing to go through recruitment, I opened the door to meeting 2000+ driven, empowering, and supportive women.
 I am so glad that I took the leap to join a sorority.
-It has introduced me to a myriad of women who have taught me more about myself than I imagined… I’ve grown to love my skin and those around me who have made it possible.
-Not only have I found this security in myself, but I have also found it in others.
-I’ve seen the beauty in PHA members that they sometimes fail to recognize themselves.
-Acting as a support for these women around me has instilled a sense of empowerment and capability in me that I can credit to Greek life.

 If you have questions about the Greek experience, PHA recruitment, or just want a friend to talk to, please reach out to me at firstname.lastname@example.org.